List of Rehabs in Indiana

 Even if someone cannot afford private health insurance and doesn’t qualify for Medicaid, they may still be able to find help paying for rehab.
 The state’s expanded Medicaid program may be able to help them with discounted policies they can afford.

-The following insurers are available through Indiana’s expanded Medicaid program:
+The following insurers are available through the Indiana Health Insurance Marketplace 2023 Guide:

 Paying for Treatment when Uninsured